Table of Contents

-Anti-inflammatory drugs like as ibuprofen and naproxen are given before the onset of periods to lighten the blood loss.
+Anti-inflammatory drugs like ibuprofen and naproxen are given before the onset of periods to lighten the blood loss.

 Tranexamic acid acts on the blood clots and heavy uterine blood loss.

-Endometrial ablation is another procedure to destroy the uterine thickening.
+Endometrial ablation is another procedure to destroy uterine thickening.
 This is carried out in women post-menopause or those nearer to it.
-Heat, cold, electricity and laser are used to clear the uterine linings.
+Heat, cold, electricity, and laser are used to clear the uterine linings.
 This process makes the uterus unsuitable for pregnancy and periods are no more seen.
 If conceived, it can be a risky pregnancy.
 Hence birth control pills are used till menopause.